 Cost Per Acquisition

-Getting new user costs, at least at the beginning.
-CPA is the total cost of a campaign divided by a total number of users acquired.
+Getting new users costs, at least at the beginning.
+CPA is the total cost of a campaign divided by the total number of users acquired.
 When the product is some time in the stores, costs can be reduced if the organic growth has started, but carefully.

 Let’s presume your app is free to download but has one premium feature and your ultimate goal is to grow the number of users who bought that feature.

-In that case, conversion rate will be calculated:
+In that case, the conversion rate will be calculated:

 Your main goal will be to grow that percentage of users, but how to do it?

 Shoutem Growth Team

 Having all of those things in mind leads to the creation of the App Growth package within the Shoutem PRO, where top-notch growth specialist takes care of: